 “That’s all right,” I said.
 “Dorothy, explain to the gentleman what you know about that word.”

 “It was originally a term that meant plowing,” Dorothy Jr. said.

 “Oh.”
 He held his chicken uncertainly.

 “I know a lot of words,” she explained.
-“Would you like to hear about some others?”
+“Would you like to hear about some others?
+Can I have my toys for girls for that?”
 She listed several more four-letter words and offered to give the etymology of each one.

 By now most of the table was staring at Dorothy Jr. The freshman looked across her at me.

 Even better than shocking our juniors is using our own children to shock our juniors.

 “She’s interested in words,” I shrugged.
 “All kinds.”

 I didn’t explain that Dorothy Jr.’s erudition was part of an experiment of mine to see whether knowledge of taboo words could erase their black magic.
 If my kids

 learned the story of individual “foul” words, would they seem so foul when it